replaceitem/mazeworld/README.md

 This defines the maze size

+### Infinite walls

+Prevents players from crossing the walls even above or below build height

 ## World creation on a server

 On a server, you can set the `level-type` to